xtuml/mc/doc/notes/8415_relate_int.md

 7.1 Run Important Models
 7.1.1 Translate Three Times
 Translate a model three times.
-Generate once with the generator currently shipping with BridgePoint, once with the 0.6.0 version and finally with the newest generator.
+Generate once with the generator currently shipping with BridgePoint (0.5.0), once with the 0.6.0 version and finally with the newest generator.
 7.1.3 Copy `src`
 Copy the generated source folder to directories that can be later